2020 Mr. Olympia: Effects of the Covid 19 pandemic

 The ongoing Covid 19 pandemic greatly affected the Olympia finals, first delaying the show from October to December, then resulting in a change in venue from Las Vegas to Orlando, Florida.
 Additionally, global travel restrictions and health concerns, led to several competitors dropping out or not making the show, most notably, perennial finalists, Roelly Winklaar, Flex Lewis and Cedric McMillan.

 Also former winner Shawn Rhoden, was barred from competing, pending the outcome of his ongoing legal case.

 The overall event was largely down sized from its traditional size, with the Fitness Expo, and meet and greets cancelled resulting in a smaller number of sponsors and spectators than in previous years.

 Milestones and records

 "Big Ramy" emerged victorious and was named the 16th Mr. Olympia.
 Elssbiay, an Egyptian citizen and Dubai resident, was the first non-American to win the title since British champion, Dorian Yates in 1997.
 It was also the first time since 1981–84 that there had been four different champions in four consecutive years – Heath won in 2017, Shawn Rhoden won in 2018, Curry in 2019, and then Elssbiay for 2020 and 2021.

-It was also the first time the tournament was held in Orlando; in Florida and outside Las Vegas for over two decades.